yun-long/yun-long.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yunlong is currently a PhD student at the [Robotics and Perception Group](https://rpg.ifi.uzh.ch/), which is part of the Department of Informatics, at the [University of Zurich](https://www.uzh.ch/en.html), and the Department of Neuroinformatics, which is a joint institute of both the University of Zurich and [ETH Zurich](https://ethz.ch/en.html).
+Yunlong is currently a PhD student supervised by [Prof. Davide Scaramuzza](https://rpg.ifi.uzh.ch/people_scaramuzza.html) at the [Robotics and Perception Group](https://rpg.ifi.uzh.ch/), which is part of the Department of Informatics, at the [University of Zurich](https://www.uzh.ch/en.html), and the Department of Neuroinformatics, which is a joint institute of both the University of Zurich and [ETH Zurich](https://ethz.ch/en.html).
 During his PhD, he worked at the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/people) at [MIT](https://www.mit.edu/) with [Prof. Sangbae Kim](https://meche.mit.edu/people/faculty/SANGBAE@MIT.EDU).
 <!--  -->
 Before his PhD, Yunlong received his master’s degree from [TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) under the supervision of [Prof. Jan Peters](https://www.ias.informatik.tu-darmstadt.de/Member/JanPeters).